computer screen with words DRUG WAR BLOG bird icon for twitter

 upert Sheldrake is one of those authors who makes me feel ashamed of my lack of smarts.
 He so easily throws together philosophical observations with the history of science that I despair of ever coming close to his real-time ability to get to the point.

-But for all his board-certified prowess, Rupert has one Achilles' heel that he shares with almost every other scientist and philosopher on the planet: the fact that he has been bamboozled by the war on drugs.
+But for all his board-certified prowess, Rupert has one Achilles' heel that he shares with almost every other scientist and philosopher on the planet: the fact that he has been bamboozled by the War on Drugs.
 How else could he write a book called "Science Set Free" in which he never even mentions that war?

 For the fact is that science is not simply in FIGURATIVE bondage these days thanks to materialist dogma: science is LITERALLY censored today by substance prohibition, which outlaws and otherwise discourages research about precisely those substances whose use conduces to a holistic view of the world around us.